loader image

 Subbed:

-Subbed means that a different or scaled version of the exercise has been used because you cannot do the given exercise.
+Subbed means that a different or scaled version of the exercise was used because you cannot do the specified exercise.
 For example, you can substitute push-ups for dips.

 Tabata: